National Parks

 History of Zion National Park

-Archaeologists found evidence of human existence and the Ancestral Puebloans cultivated corn and squash in the area.
-The Southern Paitute roamed the area after the Puebloans moved on.
+Archaeologists found evidence of human existence, and the Ancestral Puebloans cultivated corn and squash in the area.
+The Southern Paiute roamed the area after the Puebloans moved on.

-The Mormons settled Utah during the 1850s and Isaac Behunin named the area Zion, or Kingdom of Heaven.
-Though a Methodist minister, Frederick Fisher, named the Three Patriarchs, the Great White Throne, Angels Landing and the Organ rock features and continued with the religious theme.
+The Mormons settled in Utah during the 1850s, and Isaac Behunin named the area Zion, or Kingdom of Heaven.
+Frederick Fisher, a Methodist minister, named the Three Patriarchs, the Great White Throne, Angels Landing, and the Organ rock features and continued with the religious theme.

 Zion National Park earned its national park status in 1919.